CQX96/CQX96-Linux/Documentation/vm/index.rst

 =====================================
-Linux Memory Management Documentation
+CQX96 Memory Management Documentation
 =====================================

-This is a collection of documents about the Linux memory management (mm) subsystem internals with different level of details ranging from notes and mailing list responses for elaborating descriptions of data structures and algorithms.
+This is a collection of documents about the CQX96 memory management (mm) subsystem internals with different level of details ranging from notes and mailing list responses for elaborating descriptions of data structures and algorithms.
 If you are looking for advice on simply allocating memory, see the